-The Board of Directors constitutes itself at its first meeting subsequent to the Annual General Meeting.
-The Board elects its Chairman and its Vice Chairman.
+The Board of Directors constitutes itself at its first meeting subsequent to the Annual General Meeting of the Shareholders, with the exception of the Chairman and the members of the Compensation Committee who are elected by the Annual General Meeting pursuant to the “Ordinance against Excessive Compensation at Listed Joint-Stock Companies” (“OaEC”).
+The Board elects one or more Vice Chairmen.
 It meets as often as business requires, but at least four times per fiscal year.
 The meetings usually take place in Zurich.
 If possible, the Board meets once per year at one of the Barry Callebaut production sites and combines this meeting with a visit of the local operation.
-During this fiscal year, the Board of Directors met six times for regular and twice for extraordinary Board meetings.
-Four meetings lasted around six hours, one three hours and three meetings lasted one and a half hour.
-The three latter meetings took place in the form of conference calls.
-In the year under review, the Board held one of the regular meetings in the context of a three-day visit to the Group’s sites in Mexico (Monterrey, Mexico City, Toluca).
+During this fiscal year, the Board of Directors met six times.
+Three meetings lasted for eight hours, one of three hours and two meetings lasted for one hour.
+The two latter meetings took place in the form of conference calls.
+In the year under review, the Board held one of the regular meetings in the context of a three-day visit to Brussels and the Group’s operations in Wieze, Belgium.

 The Chairman invites the members to the meetings in writing, indicating the agenda and the motion for resolution thereto.
 The invitations are sent out at least ten business days prior to the meeting.
 Each member of the Board can request the Chairman to call a meeting without undue delay.
 In addition to the materials for meetings, the Board members receive monthly financial reports.

 At the request of one member of the Board, members of the Executive Committee shall be invited to attend meetings.
-The Board of Directors can determine by majority vote that other third parties, for example external consultants, may attend part or all of the meetings.
-Last year, the CEO, the CFO and, depending on the agenda items, other members of the Executive Committee or management were present at all Board and Committee meetings, with the exception of a closed discussion on the Board of Director’s self-assessment in the context of a regular Board meeting.
+The Board of Directors can deter- mine by majority vote that other third parties, for example external consultants, may attend part or all of the meetings.
+In the fiscal year under review, the CEO, the CFO and, depending on the agenda items, other members of the Executive Committee or management were present at all Board and Committee meetings, with the exception of a short closed discussion by the Board of Directors at the end of each physical Board meeting.

 Resolutions are adopted by a simple majority of the Board members present or represented.
 Members may only be represented by a fellow Board member.
 In the event of a tie vote, the proposal is deemed to be not resolved.
 Resolutions made at the Board meetings are documented through written minutes of the meeting.